The Marc Pease Experience: Production

 The Marc Pease Experience is Todd Louiso's second directorial project, having previously directed Love Liza (2002) and acted in minor roles in High Fidelity (2000), Thank You for Smoking (2006) and Snakes on a Plane (2006).
 Jason Schwartzman was signed to star in the film by February 2007, with Ben Stiller in talks.
 Final funding from Paramount Vantage and producer Michael London was received in early February, with production slated to start in March.
 Anna Kendrick's role in the film was announced in mid-April, after filming had begun.

-Principal photography began on March 12, 2007 in the state of North Carolina, where the entirety of the film was shot.
+Principal photography began on March 12, 2007, in the state of North Carolina, where the entirety of the film was shot.
 Various locations around Wilmington and New Hanover County were used for filming, including Wilmington's Eugene Ashley High School and the school's auditorium.
 Filming continued through March and into April.
 On the last day of shooting at Eugene Ashley High, Stiller presented the school's morning announcements.

 A number of student interns from the University of North Carolina at Wilmington's Film Studies Department were actively involved in The Marc Pease Experience's production as part of their internship program.
 After principal photography was completed, during post-production Louiso "realized we needed to go back and add some stuff".
 The 2007–2008 Writers Guild of America strike began at this time, however, and so there was a delay of six months before the extra scenes could be scripted and filmed.

 Release

-Due to the consolidation of Paramount Vantage into Paramount Pictures, its parent studio, in June 2008, The Marc Pease Experience had a limited release into ten U.S. markets on August 21, 2009.
+The Marc Pease Experience had a limited release into 10 U.S. markets on August 21, 2009.
 The film opened in San Francisco, Chicago, Philadelphia, Miami, Dallas, Cleveland, Minneapolis, Seattle, Sacramento, and Boston in what was described by Drew Taylor of The Playlist as only "an obligation by the studio to release the film theatrically".

+In a New Yorker profile of Ben Stiller, Stiller and his agent, Nick Stevens, acknowledged asking the studio to bury the film to protect the star’s reputation for making hit movies.
+“The completed film fell well short of [Stiller’s] hopes.
+‘Paramount could have put it out there as the next big Ben Stiller movie,’ he says, ‘but that would have been fooling the audience.’
+Nick Stevens called Paramount to ask the studio to weigh the short-term loss of limiting the film’s release against the long-term relationship with his filmmaker.
+Paramount released the film domestically in just ten theatres for a single week, and it grossed exactly $4,033.”

 Box office

-The film grossed US$3,000 from ten screens on its opening weekend with a per-screen average of only $300.
+The film grossed $3,000 from 10 screens on its opening weekend with a per-screen average of only $300.
 By the end of its domestic run, the film had grossed $4,033 and an international addition of $386,551, totaling $390,584.